jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (a) disobeys any lawful order of an officer or a staff member, or disobeys or fails to comply with any regulation made under this Act or any rule of the prison made under section 33:
   (b) deliberately mismanages his or her work:
   (c) behaves in an offensive, threatening, abusive, or intimidating manner:
-  (d) without authority, communicates with any person inside or outside the prison by using a telephone or other electronic device:
+  (d) without authority, communicates with any person inside or outside the prison by using a telephone or other electronic communication device:
   (e) leaves or is absent from his or her cell or place of work or other place where the prisoner is required to be without permission or reasonable excuse:
   (f) without the approval of an officer, has any article in his or her cell or in his or her possession, or gives to or receives from any person any article, or attempts to obtain any article:
   (g) assaults, or fights with, any other person: